esrakadah/flutter_voice_bridge/README.md

 flutter run -d android
 ```

-**🎉 First Launch**: The app will automatically extract the Whisper model to device storage (~147MB) and you can immediately start recording and transcribing voice memos!
+**🎉 First Launch**: Once model files are in place, you can immediately start recording and transcribing voice memos!

 ## 🔧 Troubleshooting